TradeIdeasPhilip/jpeg/README.md

 I should reorder that output a little.
 I should send it out breath first, so I can do _progressive_ decoding.
-I.e. if you've only downloaded the first part of the image, you can still see a low resolution version of the image.
+I.e. if you’ve only downloaded the first part of the image, you can still see a low resolution version of the image.
 The instructions above are depth first because that was easier to describe in English.

-I will group the outputs by how many levels of recursion I've done.
+I will group the outputs by how many levels of recursion I’ve done.
 The number at the top will be between 0 and 255, but it still may need more than 8 bits to store enough detail.
 Values closer to the bottom will hopefully require fewer bits, even before I start to compromise the quality.

 ### Example: Nearby Pixels

 Another recursive approach would be to focus on the values of certain pixels, but jump around the image to spread these pixels out.
 Start by recording the values of the 4 pixels on the edges of the image.
 Then split the image into half.
 If the image is taller than it is wide, cut it into top and bottom halves.
 Otherwise cut it into left and right halves.
-Either way you've added two new points, each between two existing points.
+Either way you’ve added two new points, each between two existing points.

 In the simplest case you compare the new point to the _average_ of the other two points.
 However, having two inputs instead of one can help with the compression.
-Based on [my previous experiences](https://github.com/TradeIdeasPhilip/compress) I suspect that the extra information will be useful to the entropy encoder, but I'd have to do more research on this data to see how to proceed.
+Based on [my previous experiences](https://github.com/TradeIdeasPhilip/compress) I suspect that the extra information will be useful to the entropy encoder, but I’d have to do more research on this data to see how to proceed.

 As in the previous example, I will group the data based on the number of levels of recursion.